 David Levine is best known as a caricaturist, but, as a recent exhibition of his work at Forum Gallery demonstrates (“The World He Saw,” December 11- January 17, 2015), he was a masterful painter as well.
-When he could no longer illustrate due to macular degeneration, he made paintings that revealed his visionary insight and deep mastery of craft.
+When, due to macular degeneration, he could no longer create the finely-lined caricatures for which he was renowned, he continued his life-long exploration of the human form and the language of paint.

 Levine demonstrates how he once drew